47degrees/org/README.md

 ### Edit the configuration

 For creating your own site you simple have to provide a configuration file under `resources/config.edn`.
-The file uses [edn syntax](https://github.com/edn-format/edn) and its pretty straightforward, here is an example with the defaults:
+The file uses [edn syntax](https://github.com/edn-format/edn) and its pretty straightforward, here is an example with the defaults (see `resources/config.edn.example`):

 ```clojure
 {:organization "47deg"